dbcook/openrocket-database/README.md

 * Items not uniquely tied to any given manufacturer have been assigned a manufacturer name of "Generic xxxx", where xxxx (if present) may be a category like "competition".

-* Body tubes are listed in descending order of length so if you sort on Description, they will appear in that order.
+* Body tubes are listed in descending order of length so that if you sort on Description, they will appear in that order as long as other attributes of the tube series are identical.

-* Leading zeroes have been removed from part numbers, except for Estes kits where they are significant.
+* Leading zeroes have been removed from part numbers, except in certain cases where they are consisdered significant.

 ## Technical Info - how OpenRocket Parts Databases Work